What are resources? They’re everything you need for a project. That includes people, places and things.

 Planning also benefits from resource scheduling, which helps to plan for the future by figuring out capacity and demand.
 The better you do this, the better your team will feel when working on the project.
 That’s because smart capacity planning will prevent over-allocation.
 They’ll trust project managers, which leads to greater employee retention and productivity.

-The list is only the beginning, of course.
-There are other factors at play.
-These are the constraints, such as the triple constraint of time, cost and scope.
+There are constraints on any project, such as the triple constraint of time, cost and scope.
 All of these forces are working on your resources, so the better you can define how they’ll be impacting the tasks in the previous tip, the tighter your resource schedule will be.

 Again, going back to your task list, make a determination as to how many resources each task will require.